 Parque Natural Majayara

-Southeast of town in the Parque Natural Majayara are a couple of magical hikes , plus swimming and an archaeological trail in the grounds of a lush family farm.
-It's all a very low-key, DIY diversion.
+Southeast of town in the Parque Natural Majayara are a couple of magical hikes and swimming opportunities plus an archaeological trail in the grounds of a lush family farm.
+It's a very low-key, DIY diversion.

 Passing the Fuerte Matachín, hike southeast past the baseball stadium and along the dark-sand beach for 20 minutes to the Río Miel, where a long low bridge crosses the river.

 On the other side, bear left following a track up through a cluster of rustic houses to another junction.
 A guard-post here is sometimes staffed by a park official who will collect CUC$2.
 Turn left again and continue along the vehicle track until the houses clear and you see a signposted single-track path leading off left to Playa Blanca , an idyllic spot for a picnic.